daska102/Covid19-by-Region/README.md

 All current and new cases on the infographic are as of May 10th.
 Running the R script will provide the newest up to date information as the dataset is updated daily.

+To view infographic, open "Covid 19 By Region Infographic - May 10.png"

 Population data gathered from census.gov 2019 data.

 Covid-19 data gathered from John Hopkins Covid-19 time series dataset updated daily.